 - Parents or other designated pre-authorized adults (age 18 or older) are responsible to escort and sign in for the AM program each day and to sign out for the PM program each afternoon.
 Photo ID will be required from authorized individuals if they are unknown to the staff.

-- Unauthorized persons (anyone who is not listed on the blue emergency card and registration application) will not be permitted to pick-up a child.
+- Unauthorized persons (anyone who is not listed on the Emergency Authorization Form) will not be permitted to pick-up a child.

 - In the event that your child has a problem with another SCOPE child, please do not approach the other child.
 Speak to the Site Director and let him/her resolve the issue.
 NOTE: SCOPE will not share the disciplinary action for another child.